Toward Multimodal Image-to-Image Translation: Multimodal Image-to-Image Translation

 \subsection{Our Hybrid Model: \bicycle}

 We combine the \cvaegan and \cinfogan objectives in a hybrid model.
-For \cvaegan, the encoding is learned from real data, but a random latent code may not yield realistic images at test time -- the KL loss may not be well optimized, and perhaps more importantly, the adversarial classifier $\D$ does not have a chance to see randomly sampled results during training.
+For \cvaegan, the encoding is learned from real data, but a random latent code may not yield realistic images at test time -- the KL loss may not be well optimized.
+Perhaps more importantly, the adversarial classifier $\D$ does not have a chance to see results sampled from the prior during training.
 In \cinfogan, the latent space is easily sampled from a simple distribution, but the generator is trained without the benefit of seeing ground truth input-output pairs.
 We propose to train with constraints in both directions, aiming to take advantage of both cycles ($\B \rightarrow \z \rightarrow \widehat{\mathbf{B}}$ and $\z \rightarrow \Bh \rightarrow \zh$), hence the name \bicycle.